Farthest photos ever taken, from nearly 4 billion miles away | Taiwan News

 NASA released the images this week.

 New Horizons flew past Pluto in 2015.
-It's headed toward a close encounter with another icy world, 1 billion miles beyond Pluto, on Jan.
+It's headed toward an even closer encounter with another icy world, 1 billion miles (1.6 billion kilometers) beyond Pluto, on Jan.
 1, 2019.
+The targeted object is known as 2014 MU69; the spacecraft will pass within 2,175 miles (3,500 kilometers).

+"New Horizons just couldn't be better ... we're bearing down on our flyby target," said lead scientist Alan Stern of the Southwest Research Institute in Boulder, Colorado.

+New Horizons is currently in electronic hibernation.
+Flight controllers at a Johns Hopkins University lab in Laurel, Maryland, will awaken the spacecraft in June and start getting it ready for the flyby.